 Stakeholder input is a valued part of the CWCB staff's analysis of ISF recommendations.
-Currently, more than 1,100 people subscribe to the ISF mailing list.
-Notice of the potential appropriation of an ISF water right on Potter Creek was sent to the mailing list in November 2022, March 2022, November 2021, March 2021, November 2020, March 2020, November 2019, March 2018, and March 2017.
-No private landowners were identified as being adjacent to Potter Creek.
-A public notice about this recommendation was also published in the Montrose Daily Press on January 8, 2022 and December 21, 2022.
+Currently more than 1,100 people subscribe to the ISF mailing list.
+Notice of the potential appropriation of an ISF water right on Monitor Creek was sent to the mailing list in March 2017, March 2018, March 2019, November 2019, March 2020, November 2020, March 2021, November 2021, March 2022, and November 2022.
+Staff sent letters to identified landowners adjacent to Monitor Creek based on information from the county assessors' website.
+A public notice about this recommendation was also published in the Montrose Daily Press on December 21, 2022.

-Staff presented information about the ISF program and this recommendation to the Montrose County Board of County Commissioners on October 3, 2017, December 9, 2019, and November 21, 2022.
-In addition, staff spoke with State Engineer Kevin Rein on June 6, 2017, State Engineer Kevin Rein and Deputy State Engineer Tracy Kosloff on October 9, 2020 regarding the administrability of this ISF recommendation.
-Staff also communicated with Bob Hurford, Division Four Engineer and Luke Reschke, Lead Water Commissioner regarding water rights and water use practices on Potter Creek.
+Staff presented information about the ISF program and this recommendation to the Montrose County Board of County Commissioners on October 3, 2017, December 9, 2019, and November 22, 2022.
+In addition, staff spoke with State Engineer Kevin Rein on June 6, 2017, and with State Engineer Kevin Rein and Deputy State engineer Tracy Kosloff on October 9, 2020 regarding the administrability of this ISF recommendation.
+Staff also communicated with Bob Hurford, Division Four Engineer and Luke Reschke, Lead Water Commissioner several times regarding water rights and water use practices on Monitor Creek.